 In terms of the efficiency of the justice system, Singapore is hard to beat.
 The Singapore legal system, like much of Singapore, operates efficiently.
 If the divorce is uncontested, you can complete the divorce proceedings within 4 months (and you do not even need to go to court).
 If your divorce is contested, the case should take about 1 year to complete.
 There are no delays to divorce cases as the court keeps a very tight control to ensure that cases are not prolonged.

-In terms of the law, Singapore strives to be fair to both man and woman.
-There is a misconception that the women have a better deal because the legislation governing marriage and divorce is called the ‘Women’s Charter.’
-This is an erroneous impression because the Singapore courts have constantly stated and given judgments that reflect the Singapore legal position that both parties to a marriage are ‘equal partners’.
+In terms of the law, Singapore strives to be fair to both men and women.
+There is a misconception that women have a better deal because the legislation governing marriage and divorce is called the ‘Women’s Charter.’
+This is an erroneous impression because the Singapore courts have constantly stated and given judgments that reflect the Singapore legal position that both parties to a marriage are ‘equal partners.
 Both monetary and non-monetary contributions towards the marriage are equally important.

-In decisions involving children custody, asset division and maintenance, Singapore does not operate on a ‘fault’ basis.
-This is to say; the Singapore court generally does not penalise the party at ‘fault’ for the break up in the marriage.
+Singapore does not operate on a ‘fault’ basis in decisions involving children custody, asset division, and maintenance.
+This is to say, the Singapore court generally does not penalise the party at ‘fault’ for the break up in the marriage.

 The Singapore courts are extremely proactive in mediation.
 The court process compels parties to attend court mediation to try to resolve cases.